jayruin/web-epubs/README.md

 Optional parameters:

-- `date` parameter (defaults to date time now) which specifies the publication date.
+- `date` parameter is a string (defaults to date time now) which specifies the publication date.
 This parameter should be formatted as according to ePub specs.
+- `css` parameter is an array of strings (defaults to empty array) which specifies the order in which css files should be linked.
+If this parameter is not specified, then css files will be linked in lexicographical order.
-- `cover` parameter (defaults to "img/cover.jpg") which specifies the relative path to the cover image.
+- `cover` parameter is a string (defaults to "img/cover.jpg") which specifies the relative path to the cover image.
 This image should be in a file format that is supported by the ePub specs.

 ### _nav.json